About the Shire

 Throughout the SCA, there are events nearly every weekend.
 Here in Harpelestaine we try to hold an event each month to bring the members of the shire together.
-The shire also hosts two bigger events each year the first "theBattle of the Heart" is a four day event focussing on fighting, archery and other outdoor pursuits and the second “Dancemoot” is a dancing event held in Edinburgh.
-Details of these and other local events can be found on our calendar under "enter the shire"
+The shire also hosts bigger events such as “Dancemoot” which is a day dedicated to medieval dancing, ending with a grand ball.
+Details of these and other local events can be found on our calendar.

 The events are where we gather to engage in our various pursuits in the SCA.
 To fight in a tournament or war, to show off our latest creations, to take or teach classes, etc,